microconfig/microconfig/README.md

 * Application configuration (configuration that your service reads after startup and use in runtime)
 * OS ENV variables
 * Lib specific templates (for instance, your logger specific descriptor (logback.xml), kafka.conf, cassandra.yaml, etc)
-* Static files/scripts to run before/after you service start
+* Static files/scripts to run before/after your service start
 * Secrets configuration (Note, you should not store in VCS any sensitive information, like passwords.
 In VCS you can store references(keys) to passwords, and keep password in special secured stores(like Vault) or at least in encrypted files on env machines)

 # Service configuration files